jtara1/MiscScripts/README.md

 # MiscScripts
 Various scripts I've found to be useful.
-I'm consolidating some of my other github repos here and adding general scripting util I've created.

-`DeleteImgurDNE/delete_imgur_dne.py` deletes all 'does not exist' images from imgur in a given directory.

-`GetMediaFiles/get_media_files.py` returns information about media files (images, audio, video) in a given directory (like a wrapper for pymediainfo).

 `HTML/blk-bg.html` is a simple HTML file with a black background that I use on my 2nd monitor so I don't have this glaring bright white thing to my side.

-`MediaToVideo/m2v.py` takes all images from a folder and renders them into a video.

  `Startup/win_start_bash.bat` is a script that I have a windows task start after login to start powershell and cd into my projects directory.